boostorg/convert/README.md

 boost.xtra
 ==========

-Boost.Convert builds on the boost::lexical_cast experience and then takes those conversion-related ideas further to provide more flexible and extendible conversion framework, richer conversion-related configurability to better suit today's applications and programming needs.
-The /Boost.Convert/ framework is split in to two components
+Boost.Convert builds on the boost::lexical_cast original design and experience and takes those conversion/transformation-related ideas further

-* the /Boost.Convert/ API facade to provide simple, minimal and uniform interface and
+* to be applicable in a wider range of conversion-related use-cases,
-* the library of purpose-built pluggable converters to provide type conversions depending on the need.
+* to provide a more flexible, extendible and configurable type-conversion framework.